isradin93/seytech-software/README.md

-# Project beyond the basics
+# Project beyond the basics2